PiotrSwietek/MC-Guys/Portfolios/Piotr Swietek/portfolio.md

 I had problems finding out how to set up the wiring correctly but in the end it worked nicely.
 But I may have used a wrong power supply for the lock because it became VERY hot.
 It even started to smell burned so I disabled the power of it.
 I tried to connect it with a weaker power supply but then the magnetic lock did not work properly because it was too weak.

+# Temperature and Humidity + LCD

+Task was to set up a temperature and humidity sensor which is connected to the LCD display.
+The LCD should show the temperature and humidity in real time.

+The temperature setup was no problem at all.
+Because it was the same procedure with all other nodes.
+The LCD on the other hand did create some problems.
+First I connected the LCD wrong with the controller so I did not work at all.
+But after reading the documentation it worked properly.
+The next problem was to create a script in NodeRed which deletes all existing text on the LCD and prints the temperature and humidity.
+After some time I managed to write this script.

 # Homeassistant install

 First install python 3